gfarnadi/gfarnadi.github.io/teaching.md

 **Machine Learning 1 (2022-2023), HEC Montreal/Mila**

-- All materials and details are avaialble at the [aachine learning course](XXXX).
+- All materials and details are avaialble at the [machine learning course](XXXX).

 **Data Science (2019–2020), Mila**